 That last point is vital to make sure it doesn't happen again.
 You may say, "of course mass genocide won't happen again.
 Not in this day and age."
 However, that eventuality is far more likely and easier to come about than you think.

-In fact, mass genocides have been fairly rife since the Holocaust of the Jews in the 1930s and 1940s.
+In fact, mass genocides have been shamefully prevalent since the Holocaust of the Jews in the 1930s and 1940s.

 I received an email today which contained the plans put forward by the UK's Holocaust Commission and accepted by Prime Minister David Cameron.